Ryagg/st-archive/README.md

 #### **Icons**

-All icons are from [Font Awesome](https://fontawesome.com).
+All icons on the pages are from [Font Awesome](https://fontawesome.com).
 Please refer to the Bug section for info about why not all buttons have been styled with icons.

+The favicon was purchased from [Iconfinder](https://www.iconfinder.com/icons/5680359/book_fiction_planet_science_space_icon).

 #### **Imagery**